kasrafallah/kasrafallah/README.md

 <p h2 align="center">

 Greetings, I'm Kasra,
 A graduate student at the University of Waterloo.
-Currently, I am serving as a research assistant in the Electrical and Computer Engineering (ECE) department under the esteemed supervision of Professor Ravi Mazumdar.
+Currently, I am serving as a research assistant in the Electrical and Computer Engineering (ECE) department under the esteemed supervision of Professor [Ravi Mazumdar]([https://www.example.com](https://ece.uwaterloo.ca/~mazum/)).
 My research primarily focuses on stochastic differential equations, stochastic calculus, and applied probability, with specific applications in communication systems.
 I anticipate completing my studies and graduating in May of the following year.